 Our adventure began with my desire to visit my sorority sister I hadn’t seen for almost three years.
-I’ve been missing my line sister since we graduated in 2014 so, when she called me and invited me to her 25th birthday, it was a trip I could pass up.
+I’ve been missing my line sister since we graduated in 2014.
+So, when she called me and invited me to her 25th birthday, it was a trip I could not pass up.
 So, I asked my sister aka my “roadie,” to take the seven-hour drive with me to Washington, D.C.

 Okay, so we didn’t find a hotel in the heart of D.C., but we found a pretty sweet inn in Arlington, V.A.minutes from D.C. and at a discounted rate.
-Looking back, I’m glad that we stayed onsite the city; traffic is crazy no matter where you go in the District, but it’s worse as you travel closer to downtown.
+Looking back, I’m glad that we stayed outside the city; traffic is crazy no matter where you go in The District, but it’s worse as you travel closer to downtown.

 Day 1 began the same day we arrived.
 With time to kill shortly after our arrival, we decided to educate ourselves at Smithsonian’s Museum of Natural History.
 Washington, D.C offers free admission to over five museums surrounding the Smithsonian Institution Building including the National Museum of African Art, the National Gallery of Art, and the National Air and Space.
 We chose natural history to cover all bases.